-The Faculty Development and Innovation Center is accepting applications for the inaugural FDIC Fellow through October 15, 2022.
+The Faculty Development and Innovation Center is accepting applications for the Fall 2023 FDIC Fellow through April 1, 2023.

 The competitive Faculty Development and Innovation (FDIC) Fellows Program is designed to foster faculty engagement and scholarship in teaching and learning at Eastern Illinois University.
 The fellowship supports one faculty member each fall and spring semester in their advancement and completion of quality, innovative projects that aim to improve the understanding of teaching and learning.